rns/kollos-luif-doc/manual.md

 A grammar can be either [structural or lexical](#structural_and_lexical_grammars).

-A structural grammar will often contain lexical elements, such as strings and character classes, and these will go into its linked lexical grammar.
-The [start rule](#start_rule) of a structural grammar specifies its lexical grammar with `lexer` adverb.
+A structural grammar will often contain lexical elements, such as strings and character classes, and these will go into its associated lexical grammar.
+The [start rule](#start_rule) of a structural grammar specifies its lexical grammar with [`lexer` adverb](#lexer_adverb).
 In a lexical grammar the lexemes are indicated with the `lexeme` adverb -- if a rule has a lexeme adverb, its LHS is a lexeme.

 Initially, the [post-processing](#post_processing) will not support anything but `l0` and `g1` used in the default way, like this: